opensavannah/citycampsav.org/_pages/test.md

   subHeading: citycamp ⚖️ breakout sessions and lightning talks
 ---

-If we want to have&nbsp;*productive* civic dialogue that yields solutions and opens people's minds to new ways of thinking at citycampsavannah, it's important that we first lay clear ground rules.&nbsp;
+If we want to have&nbsp;*productive* civic dialogue that yields solutions and opens people’s minds to new ways of thinking at citycampsavannah, it’s important that we first lay clear ground rules.&nbsp;

 ## Breakout sessions & lightning talks

-##### What is a 📝 'breakout session'?
+##### What is a 📝 ‘breakout session’?

-*Breakout sessions are smaller-group sessions led by a resident or city employee on a topic they'd like to discuss with the community.
-They're intended to give participants more focused time to discuss issues and opportunities of most interest to them; they also provide a safe space for constructive feedback from fellow participants.
+*Breakout sessions are smaller-group sessions led by a resident or city employee on a topic they’d like to discuss with the community.
+They’re intended to give participants more focused time to discuss issues and opportunities of most interest to them; they also provide a safe space for constructive feedback from fellow participants.
 A moderator will attend each breakout session to take notes and, as necessary, enforce proper decorum.*

 1. Submit your breakout talk idea using [the official submission form](/submit-talk/){: target="_blank"} no later than midnight Oct.
 15, 2018.